happypandax/happypandax/.github/CONTRIBUTING.md

 #### Are you creating an issue?

-- Do fill out the provided template
+- Fill out the provided template!
-- Issues not following or skipping the provided template will most likely be labeled `Invalid` and closed
+- Issues not following or skipping the provided template will most likely be labeled `Invalid` and closed 😈